codebrain001/INEC-web-scraping/README.md

 # INEC-web-scraping
-To scrape citizens information from the INEC website using the Voters Identification Number
+To scrape citizens information from the INEC website using the Voters Identification Number, State and Name in Nigeria.